SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-What types of jobs are being created due to AI advancements?
+What types of jobs are being created by AI?

-How can workers prepare for the job market impacted by AI?
+How can workers prepare for the changes brought by AI?

-What sectors are most affected by AI in terms of job displacement?
+What industries are most affected by AI job displacement?

 Works Cited & Evidence